TriKro/rsb-content/part6-evaluative_product_experiment/usability-testing.md

 ## Tags
 Qualitative
-Value Proposition
+Value proposition
 Customers
 Description

 ## Time Commitment & Resources
-Usability Tests with 5 users can be finished in half of a working day with minimal resources.
-Tests are typically no more than 5 -7 users, unless the tasks users perform are complex and involve several parties collaborating simultaneously to complete the test.
+Usability tests with five users can be finished in half of a working day with minimal resources.
+Tests are typically no more than five to seven users, unless the tasks users perform are complex and involve several parties collaborating simultaneously to complete the test.
-Tests are often performed with extensive equipment including full usability labs with cameras, eye tracking software, and one way mirrors.
+Tests are often performed with extensive equipment, including full usability labs with cameras, eye tracking software, and one way mirrors.
 However, this is not strictly necessary.

 ### How To

-1. Prepare: Preparation is critical for usability testing since test produces a number of potential biases in interpreting the qualitative results.
+1. Prepare: Preparation is critical for usability testing since the test produces a number of potential biases in interpreting the qualitative results.
 At the minimum, the experimenter should have:
   * Introduction script
   * List of use cases and tasks
   * Context of the task (e.g. “You are thinking of buying a car.”)